pip-services/pip-services-docs/content/en/python/mongodb/persistence/identifiable_mongodb_persistence.md

 ### Description

-The IdentifiableMongoDbPersistence class allows you to create persistance components that store data in MongoDBs and implement a numer of CRUD operations over data items with unique ids.
+The IdentifiableMongoDbPersistence class allows you to create persistance components that store data in MongoDBs and implement a number of CRUD operations over data items with unique ids.

 Important points